 Arthritis is a term that relates to changes in the structure of a joint that may be associated with pain.
-Osteoarthritis is the most common form of Arthritis and the leading cause of pain, disability and early exit from the workforce for Australians.
+Osteoarthritis is the most common form of arthritis and the leading cause of pain, disability and early exit from the workforce for Australians.
 Common joints affected are the hip, knee, spine, shoulder and ankle.
 This may cause symptoms of pain, stiffness and swelling of the affected joint or joints.
 This is caused by inflammation of the bone that underlies the cartilage (cushioning of the joint).
-Joint pain often leads to activity limitation, sleep disruption, emotional distress and loss of quality of life.
+Joint pain without treatment often leads to activity limitation, sleep disruption, emotional distress and loss of quality of life.

 People’s beliefs about their joints can have an important impact on how they use their body.
 Although, there is often a poor link between changes on an X-ray and symptoms, there is a common belief that the symptoms of Osteoarthritis are solely due to joint damage such as loss of cartilage and degeneration caused by wear and tear.
 People are often told that their joint has worn out and that they have ‘bone on bone’.
 The belief that Osteoarthritis is caused by ‘wear and tear’ can result in concerns that weight-bearing activities will increase joint damage and therefore, pain.
 This can have a strong impact on activity levels, social, work and leisure participation, as well as emotional wellbeing.